 City of Graham is required to test for 21 Volatile Organic Chemicals every year.
-The last test for Volatile Organic Chemicals was conducted in February of 2019.
-There were no detections of the 21 Volatile Organic Chemicals during 2019.
-The next testing event will occur in 2020.
+Volatile Organic Chemicals were analyzed in February of 2020 and there were no detections found for any of the 21 VOCs.

 Synthetic Organic Chemical (SOC) Contaminants Including Pesticides and Herbicides